John Steinbeck: Leftist alliances

+Throughout his relationship with Carol Henning, Steinbeck attended political gatherings and study circles on feminist, trade unionist, and socialist topics, however according to observers, he remained apolitical and "alternately moped and scowled in the corners" during these events.
 He joined the League of American Writers, a Communist organization, in 1935.
 Steinbeck was mentored by radical writers Lincoln Steffens and his wife Ella Winter.
 Through Francis Whitaker, a member of the Communist Party USA's John Reed Club for writers, Steinbeck met with strike organizers from the Cannery and Agricultural Workers' Industrial Union.
+He also hosted members of the local John Reed Club and Young Communist League at his house for meals.
 In 1939, he signed a letter with some other writers in support of the Soviet invasion of Finland and the Soviet-established puppet government.

 Steinbeck was a close associate of playwright Arthur Miller.
-In June 1957, Steinbeck took a personal and professional risk by supporting him when Miller refused to name names in the House Un-American Activities Committee trials.
+In June 1957, Steinbeck took a personal and professional risk by supporting him when Miller refused to disclose names in the House Un-American Activities Committee trials.
 Steinbeck called the period one of the "strangest and most frightening times a government and people have ever faced".

 In 1963, Steinbeck visited the Armenian Soviet Socialist Republic at the behest of President John F. Kennedy.
 During his visit he sat for a rare portrait by painter Martiros Saryan and visited Geghard Monastery.
 He also met with Armenian poet Hovhannes Shiraz in Yerevan.
 Steinbeck's letter of thanks for Shiraz's hospitality is now displayed at the Shiraz house museum in Gyumri.
 Footage of this visit filmed by Rafael Aramyan was sold in 2013 by his granddaughter.